-She lives with her family in Tacoma, Washington, where she taught literature and writing.
+She lives with her family in Tacoma, Washington.
 She blogs here at Kikugirl, her “own private MFA.”
-She is currently working on a memoir and a novel.
+She is currently working on a few projects, including a children’s book, a memoir, and a novel.

 Having earned three degrees in English already, she decided to develop her fourth degree here at Kikugirl.
 She now works on memoir, personal essay, poetry, and food writing here.
 You can find her writing elsewhere, too.
 You can also read more background on the private MFA and the story behind “Kikugirl.”